 July 7, 2009

-Sunday John and Katie visited and Katie stayed for steak and my traditional birthday pineapple upside do
+Sunday John and Katie visited and Katie stayed for steak and my traditional birthday pineapple upside down cake.

 So the USA is 233 years old and I am 120 days post transplant.